 Automated Testing is the fully automated process of running software tests that validate / verify good working order and quality constraints of software applications.

 Automated Testing implies the execution of multiple testing levels, with a “cheap tests first”-strategy.
-In practice, that usually means Unit Tests followed by Integration Tests followed by End-2-End Tests.
+In practice, that usually means Unit Tests followed by Integration Tests followed by End-to-End Tests.
 Often sanity checks like Smoke Tests, functional Acceptance Tests and Non-Functional Tests are executed last.

 The execution itself sometimes starts on the developer machine (e.g. execute unit test-suite with a